jgarcialouzao/productivity-lt_oep2022/Replication_files/README.txt

 This readme explains the logical sequence to replicate the main results in "Productivity-Enhancing Reallocation during the Great Recession: Evidence from Lithuania" by Jose Garcia-Louzao and Linas Tarasonis

+The primary data used in the analysis are confidential and therefore are not provided.
+The data are kept at the facilities of the Bank of Lithuania.
+Researchers can apply for the visit program and obtain access to the dataset (https://www.lb.lt/en/ca-visiting-researcherprogramme).

 The full set of results can be obtained running the "RoadMap" program.
 This program includes the folliwing sub-programs:

 do_firmdata extracts data from excel files and transform it in Stata files